mkurzydlowski/ewp-specs-api-omobilities/endpoints/index.md

-This parameter was added to allow the client to synchronize only a smaller subset of all mobilities more easily (because many clients don't want to store mobilities which have ended long ago).
+This parameter was added to allow the client to synchronize only a smaller subset of all mobilities more easily (because many clients don't want to store mobilities which ended long ago).

 ### `modified_since` (optional)